 This is the first thing that you need to do.

-2. Configure site settings in Search console (Old console)
+2. Configure site settings in the Search console (Old console)

 The Webmaster Settings section enables you to configure some important things like “Geographic target”.